ziya-hn/Zecta-Programming-Language/README.md

 ```

 # Modules
-Modules can contain variables, functions, classes, units and library imported in
+Modules can contain variables, functions, classes, units and libraries imported in
 Modules used in core Zecta for creating same-named libraries

 notations:
-module to variable => ':'
+module to variable => '.'
-module to function => '::'
+module to function => ':'
 module to class => '::'
 module to unit => '::'